 The launch of the Lead Provider Framework (LPF) in 2015 provided CCGs the opportunity to test the market and commission business support from England’s six CSUs.
 LPF was advantageous for us and saw us retain a foothold in all our original regions of Birmingham and Solihull, the Black Country, Shropshire (inc Telford & Wrekin), Staffordshire (inc. Stoke-on-Trent), Herefordshire and Lancashire, while gaining new customers in Cheshire and Merseyside, Worcestershire (inc. Redditch and Bromsgrove), Derbyshire and Leicestershire.

 The Five Year Forward View (2014) compelled CCGs to start removing competition of providers and commissioners in favour of collaboration.
 This is when we began to see NHS support needs shift.
 Integrated business support is still very important to our CCGs, but emerging structures like Sustainability and transformation partnerships (STPs) and integrated care systems (ICSs) mean clients require intelligent support to transform and improve care for the people they serve.
-We’re already working alongside 9 STPs and are ready to deliver the support the ACSs will need.
+We’re already working alongside 9 STPs and are ready to deliver the support the ICSs will need.

 Today, MLCSU has grown to become a strong, resilient, innovative organisation of 1,600 staff supporting 30 providers and 50 CCGs with a healthcare spend of £13.5 billion and covering a quarter of England’s population.
 See our journey to date and some the success of which we’re rightly proud in our MLCSU Annual Report 2020-21 (5.4 MiB).